JimmyDuong00/Azure-Sentinel-Threat-Map/README.md

 After the firewall has been disabled, we can now test to see if external traffic is able to ping the machine.
 </br>
-On your computer, open CMD and type 'ping [enter ip address of machine] -t' </br> This will allow us to see if packets are able to reach the honeypot VM and are able to make it through the firewall.
+On your computer, open CMD and type 'ping [enter ip address of machine here] -t' </br> This will allow us to see if packets are able to reach the honeypot VM and are able to make it through the firewall.
 </br>
 Once you can confirm that the firewall is disabled, we can now begin on the log collection.